Logo

 Co-Founder & Co-President

-I co-founded and co-lead my school's Girls Who Code chapter, growing it to 25+ members and fostering a supportive space for students to explore technology through hands-on learning and mentorship.
-I organize and lead meetings using the official Girls Who Code curriculum, covering topics like web development, cybersecurity, data science, AI, and more.
-I also guide members as they build projects, tackle challenges, and prepare for competitions.
+Grew the school's chapter to 25+ members, building a supportive space for students to explore technology through hands-on learning and mentorship.
+Organize and lead meetings using the official Girls Who Code curriculum, covering web development, cybersecurity, data science, and AI.
+Invite guest speakers and mentor members as they build projects, tackle challenges, and prepare for competitions.

 Awards & Recognitions

-• National and South Florida Affiliate Winner, NCWIT Aspirations in Computing (AiC) Award (Jan 2025)
+• National Winner, NCWIT Aspirations in Computing (AiC) Award (Jan 2025)

-Chosen as one of 40 National Winners from 3,700+ applicants (top 1% nationwide).
-This award recognizes high school students for their achievements in computing and supports them in pursuing their passions.
-Sponsored by Apple, Bank of America, Jane Street, and Microsoft, the award includes an all-expenses-paid trip to the National Award Ceremony hosted by Bank of America, a cash prize, a MacBook, and access to a network of professionals, scholarship opportunities, and computing resources.
+Selected as one of 40 National Winners from 3,700+ applicants (top 1% nationwide) for excellence in computer science.
+Sponsored by Apple, Bank of America, Jane Street, and Microsoft.
+Received an all-expenses-paid trip to the National Award Ceremony hosted by Bank of America, a cash prize, a MacBook, and access to a network of professionals, scholarship opportunities, and computing resources.

 • Regional Finalist, Coca-Cola Scholars Program (Jan 2026)